surveyjs/survey-library/docs/data-validation.md

 });
 ```

-Alternatively, you can implement custom validation via [expressions](https://surveyjs.io/Documentation/Library?id=design-survey-conditional-logic#expressions).
+Alternatively, you can use [expressions](https://surveyjs.io/Documentation/Library?id=design-survey-conditional-logic#expressions) to implement custom validation.
 Create a [custom function](https://surveyjs.io/Documentation/Library?id=design-survey-conditional-logic#custom-functions), register it, and then call it from within your expression.
-The following code uses this approach to demonstrate the use case above:
+The following code uses this technique to implement the same value validation scenario:

 ```js
 import { FunctionFactory } from "survey-core";